Reconnect to your Deep Code for survival in Times of Chaos. New findings – old wisdom!

 – Gregory Bateson

-The practice we suggest allows you to access and tune into a deep source, a deep code that appears to be ingrained in our essence, formed within the evolutionary cycle of humankind.
-This is where you will and have to learn and re-learn your timeless essence to tune in towards balance and harmony within yourself in any given context.
+The practice we suggest allows you to access and tune into a deep source, a deep code that appears to be ingrained in our essence, formed within humankind’s evolutionary cycle.
+This is where you will have to learn and re-learn your timeless essence to tune in towards balance and harmony within yourself in any given context.

 It is surprisingly simple, yet it has a deep core for stability.
 This foundational approach starts with relaxation, to open the path by releasing all forms of contraction, tension, blockage, and holding on to past, present, and future.
 This helps to be truly open to what is there, within yourself and beyond, within the tangible and intangible domains.
 Ultimately, it is experienced as a complete surrender into the truth of here and now, bringing in the stillness and deep presence at the moment.

 Once the tensions and blockages are released, the possibility of realizing presence naturally arises.
-To be fully present allows too deeply connect, sense and listen into with whatever is appearing moment by moment.
+To be fully present allows too deeply to connect, sense, and listen with whatever appears moment by moment.
 All distractions dissolve in the only time there is: now.

-Evolution has developed and refined our (human) senses to become better and better at sensing signals from the outside world.
-Each mind continually provides us with information so that we can consciously or unconsciously make the necessary decisions that benefit life, all too secure and increase the conditions for survival.
+Evolution has developed and refined our (human) senses to better and better at sensing week signals from the outside world.
+Each sensory field continually provides us with information to consciously or unconsciously make the necessary decisions that benefit life, all too secure, and increase survival conditions.
 Embedded in and in the close interaction with the surrounding nature, man’s senses and abilities have evolved into something that favors life.
 This sensitivity has contributed to the fact that humans, as a very few species, have managed to spread throughout the planet and its diverse and diverse bioregions—everything from Africa’s savannahs, Greenland’s glaciers, or the Amazon jungles.
 Through our developed mind’s ability to perceive, we can identify dangers early, to find food, water, and shelter—one of our most profound survival codes.

-By consciously connecting ourselves via our perception and regularly tuning our sensory instruments, mind to mind, we can increase our conscious presence and thus the sense of self-control and agency.
-We call it sensing, being consciously present in everyday life and in nature.
+By consciously connecting ourselves via our perception and regularly tuning our sensory instruments, we can increase our conscious presence and sense self-control and agency.
+We call it sensing, being consciously present in everyday life and nature.
 Another way of put it is simply Mindfulness in Nature.

-The methodology, Transformative Leadership is derived and inspired by the indigenous cultures that still live in close dependence and harmony with their surrounding nature, where one is entirely dependent on the ability to read and feel one’s surroundings to live and survive from day today.
-Where the ability to identify a faint scent, a sound, a gentle breath, a taste, or to notice a barely noticeable trace or movement can be the difference between life and death.
+The methodology, Transformative Leadership is derived and inspired by the indigenous cultures that still live in close dependence and harmony with their surrounding nature.
+One is entirely dependent on reading and feeling one’s surroundings to live and survive from day to day.
+The ability to identify a faint scent, a sound, a gentle breath, a taste, or notice a barely noticeable trace or movement can be the difference between life and death.

 These preceptors developed by evolution give us constant information even in our now quite different modern life.
-We unconsciously capture pheromones (fragrance substances), read the movements of people and vehicles in the street image, react to body language and mimicry in the relationship with people, etc. But many of the senses that both consciously and unconsciously give us information for survival lie in the trough.
-By opening up and practicing our perception, our deep survival code, we can increase our experience of control and the sense of life, meaning, and self-control.
+We unconsciously capture pheromones (fragrance substances), read people’s movements and vehicles in the street image, react to body language and mimicry in the relationship with people, etc. But many of the senses that consciously and unconsciously give us information for survival lie in the trough.
+By opening up and practicing our perception, our deep survival code, we can increase our control experience and the sense of life, meaning, and self-control.
 Get your free course!

 ”We are living through a global challenge where collective trauma layers are being reactivated.
-It’s important that we meet this moment with presence: honoring our fear while awakening the resilience that has been transmitted from our ancestors who survived crises in the past.
+We must meet this moment with presence: honoring our fear while awakening the resilience that has been transmitted from our ancestors who survived crises in the past.
 We can choose to raise our awareness—to create mutual support and collaboration, find a new vision, and fully embody our potential.”

 — Thomas Hübl